We take your privacy very seriously

 GDPR Roles and Employees

-Spirotech SRD Group Limited have designated Miss Katie Wood as our Data Protection Officer (DPO)/Appointed Person and have appointed a data privacy team to develop and implement our roadmap for complying with the new data protection Regulation.
+Spirotech Group Limited have designated Miss Katie Wood as our Data Protection Officer (DPO)/Appointed Person and have appointed a data privacy team to develop and implement our roadmap for complying with the new data protection Regulation.
 The team are responsible for promoting awareness of the GDPR across the organisation, assessing our GDPR readiness, identifying any gap areas and implementing the new policies, procedures and measures.

 continued compliance of the GDPR and have involved our employees in our preparation plans.
 We have implemented

 an employee training program specific to the which will be provided to all employees prior to May 25th, 2018, and forms